jianzhnie/CyberAttackSimulator/docs/index.rst

 Design Principles
 -----------------

-Yawning-Titan has been designed with the following key principles in mind:
+CyberAttackSim has been designed with the following key principles in mind:
  - Simplicity over complexity
  - Minimal Hardware Requirements
  - Operating System agnostic